Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 12 Contingency Planning: What to Do When Things Go Wrong

-Every farm, no matter how well-managed, will face an emergency at some point — a typhoon, a predator breach, a disease outbreak, a power failure, a flood.
-The farms that recover quickly are those that had a plan before the emergency happened.
-A contingency plan does not need to be elaborate — it needs to answer three questions: What do we do?
+Every farm, regardless of how well it is managed, will eventually face an emergency such as a typhoon, predator attack, disease outbreak, power failure, or flooding.
+Farms that recover quickly are usually the ones that prepared before the problem happened.
+A contingency plan does not need to be complicated.
+It only needs to answer three basic questions: What should be done?
 Who is responsible?
-What resources do we have?
+What resources are available?

 Emergency Contacts — Post This on the Coop Wall